indigo-dc/oidc-agent/gitbook/oidc-gen.md

 ### `--update`
-This option can be used to update the encryption and / or file format for a file generated by oidc-gen. It will decrypt and reencrypt the file content, therefore updating encryption and file format to the newest version.
-This option can also be used to encrypt plain text files, e.g. a client configuration that was downloaded from the OpenID Provider - do not use it as a general file encrypter.
+This option can be used to update the encryption and / or file format for a file generated by oidc-gen. It will decrypt and re-encrypt the file content, therefore updating encryption and file format to the newest version.
+This option can also be used to encrypt plain text files, e.g. a client configuration that was downloaded from the OpenID Provider - do not use it as a general file encryption tool.
 The passed parameter can be an absolute path or the name of a  file placed in oidc-dir (e.g. an account configuration short name).

 ### `--flow`